 5.)
 Stay in Christian community.

-While our schedules ebb and flow in the summer, one of the best ways to continue to grow in our relationship with the Lord is to get consistent time with others who know and love Him, too.
-Maybe your small group isn’t meeting officially this summer, but you can still gather the troops and share about life and pray for one another.
+While our schedules ebb and flow throughout the year and life gets busy, one of the best ways to continue to grow in our relationship with the Lord is to get consistent time with others who know and love Him, too.
+Maybe you’re in a small group that only meets twice a month.
+Plan a fun activity outside of your regularly schedueld meeting time to get to know everyone on a more personal level.
+Even better, get together and pray for one another.
 As the Scripture reminds us: “… let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another …” (Hebrews 10:24-25).